CrossingsCon/crossingscon.org/_static/about/faq.md

 ## When and where is CrossingsCon?

 CrossingsCon 2017 is August 4–August 6, 2017 at the beautiful Courtyard Long Beach Downtown, 500 East First Street, Long Beach, CA 90802.
-Details at our [location page](/location)
+More details, and a link to book a hotel room, can be found [here](/location)!

 ## How much do badges cost?